 11. Where else has this happened?

-India has cut connectivity in the region of Kashmir in August, when Prime Minister Narendra Modi scrapped its autonomy and imposed a military lock down.
+India cut connectivity in the region of Kashmir in August, when Prime Minister Narendra Modi scrapped its autonomy and imposed a military lock down.
+As of mid-November it had yet to be restored.
 India has had the highest number of internet shutdowns in the world: 134 times in 2018, according to technology and human rights nonprofit Access Now.
 Globally, there were 196 documented shutdowns across 25 countries, up from 75 in 2016, it said.

 --With assistance from Iain Marlow and Shirley Zhao.